restarian/brace_umd/Readme.md

 ---

-#### More than a unified module definition:
+### More than a unified module definition
 Brace Umd is a source-building platform to support AMD (*asynchronous module definition*) modules built by the [RequireJs](https://requirejs.org/docs/node.html) optimizer.
 There will be no further need to handle individual license insertions in build files or if individual modules will be working after project obfuscations.
 Brace Umd ensures **optimal**, **finished** and **deterministic** deployments of large multi-library javscript bundles.

-#### Creates a localized platform to maintain a completley fininished build module no matter where it gets used.
+### How it works

-Individual AMD modules will store optimization build information.
-The module is then built, tested and distributed with a known optimization output.
-Other projects can then be meticulously compiled again using the same procedure for consistent package builds which consist of multiple packages and modules.
+Individual amd modules sit above Brace Umd as a dependency descendant which holds the optimization build information.
+The module is then built, tested and distributed with this known optimization build output.
+Other projects can then be compiled using their own optimizations provied by Brace Umd while not altering the external dependecy build.
+Then the umd wrapper is applies to the project build for deployment.
+This makes for consistent package builds which consist of multiple packages and modules without need of dependency optimizing.

-**Brace Umd is better than other more simple module definitions** by providing localized _uglify-js_ functionality and option passing, the build modules will maintain stability and practicality without creating bloat.
+The Brace Umd wrapper is better than other unified module definition wrappers by providing localized _uglify-js_ functionality and option passing.
+This allows the umd wrap to only ever be inserted once while using projects which also are umd wraped.

 **Licensed under: MIT WITH BSD-2-Clause**
 This project relies heavily on (and includes) the [Uglify-js](https://github.com/mishoo/UglifyJS2) source code.
 Kodos, to the Uglify-js team!